Motorcycle Braking: The Good, The Bad, and The Ugly

 - Car driving habits – these train us to press the pedal and keep pressing it harder if we want to stop quickly.

-- Panic – when we are startled, tense, scared, we tend to use more physical force and our ability to think clearly and rationally is greatly reduced.
+- Panic – when we are startled, tense, or scared we tend to use more physical force and our ability to think clearly and rationally is greatly reduced.

 - Motorcycle habits – many riders use the rear brake only when coming to gradual stops.
 If there is no need to stop quickly, the rear brake will do the job.
 The problem with this is that in an emergency, we tend to do what we normally do.